cemu-project/cemu_graphic_packs/Resolutions/TwilightPrincessHD_Resolution/TPHD_Readme.md

 ------
-### The Legend of Zelda: Twilight Princess HD
+### TLoZ Twilight Princess HD
 ------
-### Graphic Options
+### Graphic options

 3840x4320 vert x2 SSAA - Runs the game at double vertical res balancing look and performance when super sampling.
 Run full screen scaling in stretched and bilinear when activating this option.

-0.5 Sub scaling - Runs transparencies and blur at half resolution, slight performance improvement (in higher resolutions).
+0.5 Sub scaling - Runs transparances and blur at half resolution, slight performance improvement (in higher resolutions).

-UI 25% transparency - Dims static GUI elements, making them slightly transparent.
+UI 25% transp - Dims static GUI elements, making them slightly transparent.
 Reduces chance of burn in when using Oled or plasma display.

 ### Nice to know when creating a custom resolution

 There are some issues with AO and light sources, to mitigate this some “sub” viewports need to scale evenly.
 XCX uses a similar approach to get smooth shadow transitions.

 Example:
 ```